 Michael also works with oils and charcoal.
 Working with the indirect painting method, he strives to produce paintings in a realist style while maintaining subtle impressionistic touches.
 Favorite subjects are animals, forested landscapes, rivers, and still life.
 The paintings are intended to have a healing and peaceful quality.
 With charcoal, the focus is on portraits and caricatures.
 Michael also has a gift for capturing the unique personalities of the animal friends in our lives and offers pet portrait services, both as a photographer and as a painter.

-Michael is a member of the f/32 Photography Group and the Carolinas Nature Photographer's Association.
-His work has been featured at the Fine Arts League of the Carolinas, at Roots Cafe in the River Arts District in Asheville, NC, and in the Laurel of Asheville magazine.
+Michael's work has been featured at the Fine Arts League of the Carolinas, at Roots Cafe in the River Arts District in Asheville, NC, and in the Laurel of Asheville magazine.